 Recommended expenses, VAT deduction, applicable tax on benefits and account coding instructions for a number of events:

-Quick reference guide to entertainment etc. (PDF 55 kB, new tab)
+Quick reference guide to entertainment etc. | Applies as of 1 January 2026 (PDF 55 kB, new tab)

 What is entertainment?

 Entertainment is a collective term for activities conducted to promote the University that involve food, drink, gifts and suchlike.
 Good judgement is to be applied to all entertainment, which is to have a direct connection with the University’s activities.
-Entertainment is not to be taxed as a benefit.

 • External entertainment is aimed at external parties and is intended to initiate or develop cooperation that is important for the organisation.